What does it mean.. Microsoft is testing new text commands for voice access in Windows 11

 Users can access the command help page from Help > Show all commands on the voice access bar or use the “what can I say” voice command.

 Please note that the app’s redesigned Help page in Voice Access may not include all commands and supplemental information may be inaccurate, as Microsoft plans to update this in future Builds.
-Users who want a comprehensive list of Voice Access commands and additional information about them can refer Use Voice Access to control PC text and author with voice.
+Users who want a comprehensive list of Voice Access commands and additional information regarding them can refer Use Voice Access to control PC text and author with voice.

 Microsoft also extended Voice Access to support other English dialects such as English-UK; English – India; English – New Zealand; English – Canada; and English – Australia.